Bush rat: Threats

 Some of the biggest threats to the bush rat include red foxes and feral cats, both introduced species.
 Evidence suggests that the incidence of fire can increase predation of bush rats due to the removal of undergrowth in which they are usually able to hide.

 Diet

-The bush rat doesn't show much overlap in diet with other local rodent species.
+The bush rat does not show much overlap in diet with other local rodent species.
 In the summer it consumes primarily fruit, arthropods, and seeds, but in the winter its main source of food is from a particular cyperaceous species.
 When found in the forest it consumes primarily fungi and various fibrous plant material.
 Bush rats have been observed feeding on nectar without damaging the blossoms, thus likely aiding in pollination.

 Behaviour

 The bush rat is strictly nocturnal and is active year-round.
 Adults seem to be nomadic, but will rarely leave the forest floor.
 The species is primarily herbivorous, consuming fungi and plant tissue, but includes arthropods in their diet.
 It is also the host to more parasites than any other Australian rodent.
 They exhibit stereotypically normal behaviour when approaching an intruder; boxing, threat-posture, clash, approach.
 The bush rat is prey to some local predators, including dingos, foxes, birds of prey and reptiles.

 Bush rats tend to avoid areas impacted by humans, and populations tend to decline when anthropogenic influences in a region increase.